CyTargetLinker/cytargetlinker.github.io/pages/tutorials/tutorial1.md

 * **Install the CyTargetLinker app** via the app manager (Apps -> App Manager -> Select CyTargetLinker -> Click 'Install').
 * Let's start adding the known targets of the two microRNAs of interest.
 * Go to **'Apps -> CyTargetLinker -> Extend network'** (see Figure 4)
 * Select the correct elements in the drop-down boxes for **user network and network attribute**.
 The user network is the network you want to extend.
-The network attribute is the column that is used to identify the entities in the link set and needs to contain one of the supported identifiers.
-The MTI link sets support miRBase accession IDs, so we can select the miRBase ID column.
+The network attribute is the column that is used to identify the entities in the linkset and needs to contain one of the supported identifiers.
+The MTI linksets support miRBase accession IDs, so we can select the miRBase ID column.
-* Browse to the downloaded **tutorial1-linksets directory** to select the link sets used for extension.
+* Browse to the downloaded **tutorial1-linksets directory** to select the linksets used for extension.
 * Select **'TARGET'** as direction, indicating that you want to add target genes from the current microRNA nodes.

 <table>